ElementsProject/lightning/doc/lightningd-config.5.md

   Note: You also need to open TCP port 9735 on your router towords your node.
   Note: Will always be disabled if you use 'always-use-proxy'.

+* **announce-addr-discovered-port**
+  Sets the public TCP port to use for announcing dynamically discovered IPs.
+  If unset, this defaults to the selected networks lightning port, which is 9735 on mainnet.

 ### Lightning channel and HTLC options

 * **large-channels**